-Students have a duty to be honest in their academic endeavors and to maintain academic integrity.
+Students have a duty to be honest in their academic endeavors and to maintain academic integrity (Policy 2-1 Student Code of Conduct).
 If there is a violation related to an academic issue, the faculty member teaching the course may give the student a verbal warning.
-The faculty member will meet with the student, explain the nature of the unsatisfactory performance or behavioral issue and indicate future expectations of the student.
+The faculty member will meet with the student, explain the nature of the unsatisfactory performance or behavioral issue, and indicate future expectations of the student.
 The student will have the opportunity in the meeting to discuss the issues raised with the faculty member and clarify expectations.

 To make an academic appeal, a student should take the following steps:

 - The student must first present the appeal in writing to the faculty member involved.
 The faculty member either approves or denies the appeal.

 - If the written appeal is not resolved at this level, the student may then present the appeal to the appropriate dean.